FREQUENTLY ASKED QUESTIONS:

-- Enrollment at no charge in either (1) three-day Mediation Training offered annually by DRS or (2) the three-day Arbitration Training offered annually by DRS and the American Arbitration Association
+- Enrollment at no charge in either (1) three-day Mediation Training offered annually by DRS or (2) the three-day Arbitration Training offered annually by DRS

 - Free one-year membership in the DRS (and the NY State Bar Association if recipient is not a member), entitling recipients to a host of benefits including

 - Opportunity to join and become active in one or more Section committees

 - Discounted registration fees for DRS programs and events

 - Receiving the DRS publication “The Dispute Resolution Lawyer; ”

 Anyone admitted to the bar in New York may apply for the scholarships, although preference will be given to minority and female applicants.

 What are the Criteria for Awarding the Scholarships?